How To Scale Facebook Ads For Ecommerce

 If you have an ad that performed well in the past then consider keeping the offer similar while only changing specific components and testing the changes in performance.
 Like with all Facebook Ad testing, go to the ad you want to refresh in Ads Manager, then click duplicate.
 You can add all the elements you like while keeping the original ad as a good point of reference.

 Something as simple as switching from an image, to a video may be enough to bring your ad results back to life.
 Remember, the best way to upgrade your ad copy is to consider what your customers are looking for and crafting your offer around their needs.

 Pro-tip: Lookalike audiences will generally give you a better click-through rate (CTR) and lower cost-per-click (CPC) versus more standard audience changes like behaviour & interest-based targeting.

-Remember, when you change your ad objective, don’t change any other variables.
-Use the same post ID to keep your social proof and measure the impact on your conversions.
+Remember, when you change your campaigns, use the same post ID to keep your social proof and measure the impact on your conversions.
 Changing just one feature at a time makes it easier to determine which elements make the biggest impact on your campaigns.

 Another excellent way to avoid ad fatigue is refreshing your offer to customers.
-Even a mild change can have a positive impact on ad fatigue.
+Even a small change can have a positive impact on ad fatigue.